 The Council shall ask to be provided any financial information that they feel shall influence the defendant's ability to pay a fine.
 This will be taken into consideration if it appears reliable.
-If no information is provided, then the Council will consider any information known to them regarding the offender and consider this when making a decision regarding the level of fine.
+If no information is provided, then the Council will consider any information known to them regarding the offender and consider this when deciding the level of fine.